 - Fellowship, Stanford University

 - Medical Oncology, American Board of Internal Medicine

 - Internal Medicine, American Board of Internal Medicine

 - Immunotherapy (CAR T-cell therapy)

 - Hematopoietic stem cell transplantation

 Research and/or clinical interests

 His current main focus is on using genetically engineered T cells (such as CAR-T) to treat patients with leukemia, lymphoma, myeloma and selected other cancers without causing graft-vs.-host disease that has been associated with transplantation.
 This new therapeutic approach can be highly effective but can also be associated with unique toxicities.
-With colleagues at the SCCA, Fred Hutch and UW, the Bezos Family Immunotherapy Clinic at the SCCA was established, dedicated to the delivery of these novel cellular immunotherapy products.
+With colleagues at Fred Hutch and UW, the Bezos Family Immunotherapy Clinic at Fred Hutch was established, dedicated to the delivery of these novel cellular immunotherapy products.
 This clinic is staffed with highly experienced physicians, care providers and staff with unique expertise in the management of these patients.
 Multiple clinical trials are ongoing in many different cancers.
 In addition, recent years have seen the FDA approval of several CAR-T cell products for pediatric and young adult hematologic malignancies.
-As the Medical Director of this program, Dr. Maloney provides oversight and guidance for the cellular immunotherapy program at the SCCA and the Fred Hutch.
+As the Medical Director of this program, Dr. Maloney provides oversight and guidance for the cellular immunotherapy program at Fred Hutch.